ibadovulfat/CEH_Practical/README.md

 ## ⚠️ Disclaimer

 This project is meant for **educational purposes only**.
 All labs were performed in isolated test environments.
 Please do not use any of the information here for illegal or unethical activities.

+---

+## 👨‍💻 About Me

+I'm Ulfat Ibadov, a penetration tester and cybersecurity mentor currently working with **EC-Council**.
+My main focus is on offensive security, including red teaming, vulnerability research, and real-world exploitation techniques.

+I’ve completed multiple certifications, including:
+- Certified Ethical Hacker (CEH & CEH Practical)
+- Web Application Hacking and Security (W|AHS)
+- Certified Cybersecurity Technician (C|CT)
+- Certified Penetration Testing Specialist (CPTS – HTB Academy)

+I’m also an active bug bounty hunter and top-ranked participant on platforms like **TryHackMe** and **Hack The Box**, where I currently rank in the top 1%.

+I'm passionate about helping others learn ethical hacking through hands-on labs and mentoring.

+📎 Connect with me on [LinkedIn](https://www.linkedin.com/in/ibadovulfat/)